openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/operating_ArkTS_data.md

 }
 ```

-In ArkTS code, you can use `object.method(...)` for invocation, which implicitly passes the `this` pointer.
+In ArkTS code, you can call it through `object.method(...)`, which implicitly passes the `this` pointer.

 ```typescript
 class Someone {